uswds/uswds-site/pages/patterns/create-a-profile/race-and-ethnicity.md

         <div class="do-dont__content">
           <ul>
             <li>Do explain why race and ethnicity information is being collected, and how this information will be used.</li>
+            <li>Do ask for race and ethnicity as a [two-part question as currently required by OMB](https://www.govinfo.gov/content/pkg/FR-1997-10-30/pdf/97-28653.pdf).</li>
             <li>Do allow users to select more than one race and ethnicity.</li>
             <li>Do allow an open-ended text entry field when ethnicity information is requested and use hint text to communicate that more than one ethnicity can be provided.</li>
             <li>Do include the ability to opt out of providing this information.</li>
             <li>Do consider gender-neutral options when listing ethnicities.
 As an example, Latino encompasses both Hispanic and Latin-American ethnicities but has an implied masculine gender.
-Consider using <code>Hispanic</code> or <code>Latin American</code> choices instead.
-Gender-neutral options like <code>Latinx</code> have grown in use and adoption within the federal government, so we've chosen to use <code>Latinx</code> in our pattern preview.
-This recommendation may change over time.</li>
+Consider using <code>Hispanic</code> or <code>Latin American</code> instead.
+Gender-neutral options like <code>Latinx</code> have grown in use and adoption within the federal government, but this recommendation may change over time.</li>
-            <li>Do consider whether the information you are collecting is best collected via <a href="https://www.federalregister.gov/d/2016-23672/p-18">separate questions vs. a combined race/ethnicity question.</a></li>
           </ul>
         </div>
       </div>